Picatout/PocketSimon/readme.md

  divided by 4 which is done by 2 **rrf** (rotate right file) instructions.
 Normaly the **clrc** instruction should be used before each
  **rrf** to insure that carry roll in bit 7 as 0.
 But in this specific situtation we don't have to care about the value of bits 7,6 in W register after division because FSR has only 5 bits.
-When the instruction **addwf FSR,F** add de value of W to FSR the value of bits 7,6 of W registers won't affect the result.
+When the instruction **addwf FSR,F** add de value of W to FSR the value of bits 7,6 of W registers doesn't affect the result.

 ## licence